redhat-et/time-to-merge-tool/README.md

 Here is the WIP Architecture diagram
 ![ttm github workflow](https://user-images.githubusercontent.com/32435206/195930343-70af7958-ba50-4a0f-93bd-33f7972400ac.png)

-To view your running workflow from the Github UI, go to "Actions" and click on the workflow run
+To view your running workflow from the Github UI, go to "Actions" and click on the workflow run.

+There are 2 approaches that we follow for installing dependencies.

+1. [run-in-container.](.github/workflows/run-in-container.yaml): Install dependencies from base container image ocp-ci-analysis.
+This is the default option that is selected when run from the run-ttm.sh script.
+2. [install-from-config](.github/workflows/install-from-config.yaml): Install dependencies from requirements.txt.
+To run this option, you can run a manual workflow-dispatch and trigger this manually from the GitHub UI.